• Home

 The last pass and Conturines behind.

-The final summit slope is easy to climb, there are just a few simple passages where one should be a bit more careful, one is shown below:
+The final summit slope is easy to climb.
+There are just a few simple passages where you should be a bit more careful.
+One is shown below:

 View back from the final summit slopes.